Layout-Conditioned Autoregressive Text-to-Image Generation via Structured Masking: Introduction

-Specifically, we first encode the global text prompt, layout condition, and image using respective tokenizers and concatenate the resulting tokens into a unified input token sequence.
-This input sequence is then fed into the AR transformer, where a structured masking strategy is designed to control attention computation across different token types in the transformer architecture.
-Layout tokens are designed to attend to both global text prompts for incorporating broader context and local layout context within the same region, while being masked from other regions to prevent information interference.
-Image tokens receive guidance from both global semantic prompts and region-specific layout tokens, ensuring the generation process being controlled by appropriate contexts while avoiding attribute confusion.
-This introduces inductive priors that align with the sequential organization of prompt, layout, and image tokens, facilitating efficient training without requiring considerable architectural modifications to the base AR models.
-To further improve generation quality and layout accuracy, we propose a GRPO-based post-training~\cite{shao2024deepseekmath} scheme tailored for next-set AR models.
-The human preference score is introduced as a reward to improve image quality, and a layout reward is designed to enhance layout control.
-Extensive experiments demonstrate the effectiveness of the proposed framework in AR-based layout-to-image generation.
+In this work, we propose SMARLI, an AR-based L2I framework that integrates a structured masking strategy to mitigate \textbf{semantic interference}, along with a layout-aware GRPO-based post-training scheme to improve \textbf{image quality} and layout controllability.
+Specifically, we first encode the global text prompt, layout condition, and image into a unified token sequence and feed it into the AR transformer.
+Then, to mitigate the aforementioned \textbf{interference}, we introduce the structured masking strategy, which explicitly regulates the attention computation across different token types: (1) Each object’s layout tokens attend to the global text prompt tokens for broader contextual cues and to their local layout context, while remaining isolated from the layout tokens of other objects to prevent cross-object interference.
+(2) Image tokens receive guidance from both global text prompt tokens and region-specific layout tokens, ensuring the generation process is controlled by appropriate contexts while avoiding attribute confusion as illustrated in \cref{fig:teaser}.
+This introduces inductive priors that align with the sequential organization of prompt, layout, and image tokens, facilitating efficient training without requiring architectural modifications to the base AR models.
+Finally, to further improve the \textbf{visual fidelity} and layout controllability, we propose a GRPO-based post-training scheme~\cite{shao2024deepseekmath}, and we adapt it to next-set-based AR models.
+A human preference score is introduced as a reward to enhance visual fidelity, and a comprehensive layout-aware reward is designed to improve layout controllability.
+Moreover, GRPO-based post-training mitigates exposure bias in AR models caused by the train–test discrepancy, as it trains on model-generated rollouts.

+Extensive experiments demonstrate the effectiveness of the proposed framework in AR-based L2I generation.
+Furthermore, empirical results indicate that the proposed approach is also applicable to standard next-token-based AR models.
 It performs favorably against state-of-the-art diffusion-based counterparts, showing further potential of AR models.